Eucalyptus diversifolia: Taxonomy

 Eucalyptus diversifolia subsp. megacarpa is regarded as a synonym of E. diversifolia subsp. diversifolia by the APC but is an accepted subspecies in Victoria and has fruit that is 12-15 mm in diameter.

 This species is part of the Eucalyptus subgenus series Diversiformae, a group of mallees that all have adult leaves held erect, buds with a single unscarred operculum and pyramidal seeds.
 The other species in this series include E. erectifolia, E. platydisca, E. pachyloma, E. todtiana, E. lateritica, E. dolorosa and E. buprestium.

-The specific epithet (diversifolia) is derived from the Latin words diversus meaning "different" and folium meaning "leaf".
+The specific epithet (diversifolia) is derived from the Latin words diversus meaning "different", or "unlike" and folium meaning "leaf", referring to the difference between the old and young leaves, but this is a characteristic of the genus Eucalyptus.

 Distribution

 Soap mallee grows in soils derived from limestone, often on exposed headlands.
 Subspecies diversifolia is found on the Eyre and lower Yorke Peninsulas, on Kangaroo Island in South Australia and eastwards to the Cape Nelson State Park with an isolated population near Aireys Inlet in Victoria, but it is absent from the Nullarbor Plain in far western South Australia.
 Subspecies hesperia occurs west of the Nullarbor Plain between Eucla, Caiguna, Cocklebiddy and Madura.